Customize a Cash Flow statement

 3. Search for the applicable accounts.
 You can search by code, name or other property, or enter an account range.

-## Example: Add a group for movements in Accounts Receivable <a href="#customizeacashflowstatement-example-addagroupformovementsinaccountsreceivable" id="customizeacashflowstatement-example-addagroupformovementsinaccountsreceivable"></a>
+### Example: Add a group for movements in Accounts Receivable <a href="#customizeacashflowstatement-example-addagroupformovementsinaccountsreceivable" id="customizeacashflowstatement-example-addagroupformovementsinaccountsreceivable"></a>

-Suppose you want more visibility on how your Accounts Receivable are affecting your cashflow over the period.
+Suppose you want more visibility on how your Accounts Receivable are affecting your cash flow over the period.
 You can add a group for Accounts Receivable in your Cash Flow statement.

-## Example: Add subgroups for the accounts <a href="#customizeacashflowstatement-example-addsubgroupsfortheaccounts" id="customizeacashflowstatement-example-addsubgroupsfortheaccounts"></a>
+### Example: Add subgroups for the accounts <a href="#customizeacashflowstatement-example-addsubgroupsfortheaccounts" id="customizeacashflowstatement-example-addsubgroupsfortheaccounts"></a>

 Suppose you want to group your accounts into subgroups for easier analysis.
 You can add a dimension for the subgroups, then add that dimension as a level in your Cash Flow statement.

-2. [Create a new dimension](/financial-statements/managing-statements/customize-a-financial-statement/customize-groups.md#customizegroups-editagroup-1) for the subgroups.
+1. [Create a sub-dimension](/financial-statements/managing-statements/customize-a-financial-statement/customize-groups.md#create-a-sub-dimension) for the subgroups.

 3. [Add the new dimension as a level in the statement grid](/financial-statements/using-statements/manage-statement-levels.md).

-<figure><img src="/files/fJe66E0mKUnyWf1Dq4C3" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/KlVwtdDoL3k78neJuSxK" alt=""><figcaption></figcaption></figure>

-## Videos
+### Videos

 {% hint style="success" %}

-Watch this PUG Training video: [Cashflow - direct and indirect](https://www.phocassoftware.com/customer/training-series/financial-statements#session4)
+Watch this PUG Training video: [Cash Flow - direct and indirect](https://www.phocassoftware.com/customer/training-series/financial-statements#session4)

 {% endhint %}